top of page

 H’ya-whe-yawhe-yaw!
 H’ya-whe-yawhe-yaw!

-Traveling along with the fishes, the birds, the little people
+Journeying with the fish, the birds, and the little people

 When the waters are calm, and the fog rises